equinor/septic-config-generator/README.md

 ## Installation

-Although some may prefer to run the Python script directly, it is highly recommended to download a precompiled executable from [\\\\statoil.net\dfs\common\TPD\RD_Data\Process Control\Software Tools\SepticConfigGenerator](file://statoil.net/dfs/common/TPD/RD_Data/Process%20Control/Software%20Tools/SepticConfigGenerator) on G-disk.
+Although some may prefer to run the Python script directly, it is highly recommended to download the last released precompiled executable.
 Place scg.exe somewhere in your path, preferably in the directory where you place all your SEPTIC configs.
 In the following, this directory is assumed to be `C:\Appl\SEPTIC`.

 ## Basic usage